 2. Commit to Her more than the Goal

 If you discern to be her sponsor, commit to a relationship that goes beyond your “role” or “use.”
 Too many of our relationships are shaped by utility.
 We figure out the use of someone in our life and after they have served their purpose or if they fail to, we discard them.
 This should not be your relationship as sponsor.
 After Easter Vigil, you still have a place in her life and vice versa.
 Even if she doesn’t become Catholic, your relationship doesn’t end.
 You have committed to be invested in her spiritual life.

 3. Articulate Why He is Becoming Catholic

-You need to be able to articulate why the person you are sponsoring wants to become Catholic.
-If you can’t articulate why, how do you know that he knows why he is doing it?
+You need to be able to articulate why the person you are sponsoring wants to explore Catholicism.
+Making sure you can repeat to him why he is exploring Catholicism ensures that he knows why.
 Also, there are going to be times that he will need you to remind him of why he set out on this journey in the first place.

 4. You are Vouching for Her to the Church more than you are Vouching for the Church to Her

 Yes, you might help answer questions, but there are plenty of books, radio shows, and people who are incredibly skilled at answering questions about the faith.
 And, yes, these are important for you to explore together.
-However, few of these people or resources have the same level of relationship that you have with the person you are sponsoring.
-So your job is to vouch that she is ready to make this commitment and understands what she is undertaking.
+However, these people don’t have the same level of relationship that you have with the person you are sponsoring.
+You will vouch that she is ready to make this commitment and understands what she is undertaking.

-Since you are expected to vouch for this person with integrity — I’m serious about this.
-You are asked, in front of everyone, in the middle of Mass, if you truly believe he is taking this journey seriously and is ready to proceed — you might have to hold him accountable about some things.
-So yes, you have the challenge and honor of being his accountability partner through this whole journey, but he should take heart, everyone in the Church needs accountability, which leads to number 6.
+Since you are expected to vouch for this person with integrity you might have to hold him accountable about some things.
+Seriously, in front of the whole congregation — in the middle of Mass — the priest will ask you if your candidate or catechumen is taking this journey seriously.
+You have the challenge and honor of being his accountability partner through this whole journey.
+This is good because everyone in the Church needs accountability, which leads to number 6.

 6. Equipping Her for the Human Side of the Church